-Meeting challenges head-on is something Ramon Peralta, a Medical Assistant Lead at our Tempe Clinic, has done his whole life.
+Meeting challenges head-on is something Ramon Peralta, a Vaccine Coordinator at our Tempe and Gateway clinics, has done his whole life.
 A self-proclaimed adrenaline junkie, Ramon never shies away from a good competition or obstacle.

 A new place to call home